 The HOPE for Homeowners (H4H) program provides refinancing for qualifying homeowners into new, government-guaranteed FHA mortgages with fixed rates and terms of 30-40 years, but has been little used due to onerous restrictions.
-The Helping Families Save Their Homes Act of 2009, which was signed May 20 and became effective that day, modified H4H in the hope of making it more workable for homeowners and lenders alike.
+The Helping Families Save Their Homes Act of 2009, which became effective in 2009, modified H4H in the hope of making it more workable for homeowners and lenders alike.

 A lender who chooses to participate must write down the mortgage to a maximum of 96.5% of the home’s current (not original) value.
 In exchange, the homeowner must agree to share up to 50% of the new equity and any future appreciation with HUD, which can give the lender all or part of its share of the profits.
 But profits are capped at the home’s original appraised value, so the “profit-sharing” provision really only reduces the lender’s losses rather than giving it any profit opportunity.